Solution

 Centralised trust is a single point of failure

-HSMs, cloud KMS, and secret vaults all share the same weakness: one key, one location, one operator.
+HSMs, cloud KMS, and software vaults all share the same weakness: one master key, one location, one operator.
 If that operator is compromised, coerced, or simply makes a mistake, every secret protected by that key is exposed.

 You have to trust the provider